sparkflows/sparkflows-docs/docs/user-guide/connectors/hive.rst

 HIVE
 ==================

-Fire Insights provides a set of connectors and processors to read and save data to HIVE database.
+Sparkflows provides a set of connectors and processors to read and save data to HIVE database.
 These nodes facilitates to interact with Hive Database to query and manage large datasets.

-Fire Insights provides following nodes to access and process data from Hive Database:
+Sparkflows provides following nodes to access and process data from Hive Database:

 * Read Hive Table - It facilitates to read data from Hive table.
 * Save As Hive Table - It facilitates to save processed data as Hive table in a Database.